Japanese meditation is known the world over for its spiritual, physical and mental health benefits

 Visitors the world over travel to Japan to study meditation at Buddhist temples.
 In a typical zazen session, you'll learn the basics of meditation and how to incorporate zen into your daily life.
 You're then guided through the practice of Zazen in the tranquility of a temple setting.
 Classes are generally followed by a tour of the grounds or the chance to participate in other Zen practice.

 Kyoto, Nara and Kamakura are famous for their Zen temples, plenty of which offer meditation lessons.
 Lesser-known areas such as Sendai and Otsuki offer these classes as well.
 Reservations are usually needed to join a zazen lesson, and English sessions are available in many places around Japan (though it certainly varies from temple to temple).
-Some locations offer daily practice while others have only have one lesson per week, so it's best to do some research and plan before you go.
+Some locations offer daily practice while others have only one lesson per week, so it's best to do some research and plan before you go.
 Nearly all Zen temple grounds feature gardens that you can explore either before or after your session to help with meditation and focus.

-In the 6th century, Buddhist monks created Zen gardens to help calm the mind and assist with meditation.
+Buddhist monks created Zen gardens to help calm the mind and assist with meditation.
 Zen gardens, or Japanese rock gardens, are typically made of gravel, sand, moss, pruned trees and bushes, and an intentional, extremely conscientious placement of rocks and stones.
 To create a Zen garden, sand and gravel are carefully raked into spiral or rippled patterns, usually to represent water, and various rocks and stones are used to symbolize elements such as trees or fire.
 The smooth pebbles used have been worn down by nature rather than the hand of a person.
 Zen gardens imitate the essence of nature rather than the actual use or appearance of it.
 The result is a soothing, tranquil spot that encourages introspection and meditation.

 Zen gardens are often small, and are meant to be seen from a single point of view outside the garden itself.
 Some of Japan's most famous Zen gardens include Komyoji in Kamakura and Ryoanji in Kyoto.
 A UNESCO World Heritage Site, the Ryoanji grounds were originally the estate of a wealthy aristocrat before they were converted to a Zen temple in 1450.
 The origin of the famous gardens, however, as well as their true meaning, remains a mystery.